 Regular Membership is open to students at colleges or universities in the U.S. or Canada who have completed a B.A. but not a PhD, and who are preparing for an advanced degree in classical or ancient Mediterranean studies, or a related field.
 Although preference is given to those who have completed at least one year of graduate study, well-qualified students who have received a B.A. will be considered for admission and fellowships.
 Applicants are expected to read French and German, in addition to ancient Greek; they will find a reading knowledge of Latin, modern Greek, and Italian helpful as well.

 Admission for Regular Membership is granted on the basis of transcripts, letters of recommendation, and performance on qualifying examinations.
 The application serves as both the application for admission and for School Fellowships.
-Please note that ASCSA requires all applicants for Regular Membership to submit a fee of $50.
-The payment process will be completed through PayPal.
 The application is due by January 15.
 Detailed instructions are included on the application form.

 Link to online application form: https://ascsa.submittable.com/submit/115614/ascsa-regular-membership-application